-Limenet has industrialised the geological carbon cycle by developing a technology that can permanently store CO₂ through calcium bicarbonates in the oceans
+Limenet has industrialized the process of the geological cycle of carbon, developing a technology that can store CO₂ permanently in the oceans through calcium bicarbonates.

-The raw materials used in this process are sea water, carbon dioxide and calcium carbonate.
+The raw materials used in this process are sea water, calcium carbonate and CO₂.

 |